zng-ui/zng/TODO/_current.md

 # TextInput

 * Implement selection.
-    - Arrow keys must use selection.
-        - Does not move caret, moves from the end-point in the direction.
     - Mouse:
         - Double-click causes selection that grows by word.
             - Conflict with normal press drag?